 If you try this recipe, let me know!
 Leave a comment, rate it, and tag your Instagram photos with #delishknowledge .
 I absolutely love seeing your creations.
 Happy cooking!Print

-Creamy Jalapeno Salsa!
-Similar to Salsa Dona from TacoDeli in Austin, Texas this salsa is SO good!
-Spicy green salsa that tastes great on everything.
-A must-make if you like spicy food!
+Creamy Jalapeno Sauce!
+Similar to Salsa Dona from TacoDeli in Austin, Texas this jalapeno salsa is SO good!
+Spicy jalapeno sauce that tastes great on everything.
+A must-make if you like the heat!